tttmmmyyyy/fixlang/Document.md

 As a summary, since values in Fix are immutable, the `set : I64 -> a -> Array a -> Array a` function basically returns a new array with one element replaced, but it omits cloning an array if the array will not be used later.

 The `set!` function is almost same as the `set` function, but it panics (i.e., stop the execution of the program) if the given array will be used later.
 In other words, there is assurance that `set!` doesn't clone the array.
 This is useful to assure that a program is running at a expected time complexity.
 We put the exclamation mark for a function that requires the assurance that the given value will not be used later.

+Fix judges whether a value may be used later or not by it's *reference counter*.
+Fix assigns reference counters to all boxed values - values which are always allocated on heap memory, and referenced by names or struct fields by pointers.
+Fix tracks the number of references to a boxed value using reference counter.
+A value is called "unique" if the reference counter is one, and called "shared" if otherwise.
+For convenience, an unboxed value is considered to be always unique.

+Using terminologies introduced above, if an array is shared, the `set` function clones it while the `set!` function panics.

+The exclamation mark in fix is not syntax, but merely one of characters you can use in value names.
+We add exclamation marks for functions which will be panic if a given value is shared.

 # Other topics on syntax